Free Verification Checklist

 A curbstoner is an unlicensed dealer who poses as a private seller to flip cars without disclosing known issues.
 Signs include multiple listings from the same phone number or meeting in a parking lot rather than a home address.

-How helpful was this?
+How helpful was this analysis?

 OFFO provides AI-powered analysis for informational purposes only.
 Not financial, legal, or automotive advice.